cerfacs-globc/icclim/doc/source/how_to/notebooks.rst

 ############################

-Within the `IS-ENES <https://is.enes.org/>`_ project, jupyter notebooks were written to show real life scenarios of icclim usage.
-The are stored within their `own repository
+Within the `IS-ENES <https://is.enes.org/>`_ project, jupyter notebooks were written to show real-life icclim workflows.
+They are stored within their `own repository
 <https://gitlab.com/is-enes-cdi-c4i/notebooks/-/tree/master>`_.